Careers Programme

 Our vision is for students to leave Tunbridge Wells Grammar School for Boys not only with qualifications but also with the confidence and competence to navigate their future, making informed choices that reflect their passions and aspirations, and contributing meaningfully to society.

 At Key Stage 5, a series of careers lectures are delivered by universities and employers.
 Some of these lectures, together with form time, are devoted to the topic of UCAS applications and interview skills.
-There are also UCAS evenings, student finance evenings and apprenticeship events.
+There are also UCAS and student finance evenings and apprenticeship events.